dbmcclain/Lisp-Actors/StActors/README.md

 them as small as you like, with minimal runtime overhead.
 Make more of them too.

-A benchmark test in shown in Examples/micro-actors.lisp at the bottom.
+A benchmark test is shown in Examples/micro-actors.lisp at the bottom.
-The test consists of an Actor which recursively creates a chain of up to N Actor.
+The test consists of an Actor which recursively creates a chain of up to N Actors.
 Then when the chain has been constructed, the first Actor records the NOW time, and tells the last Actor to send a message back along the chain.
-When that message arrives back at the first Actor the time is recorded, and the average time-cost of SEND is computed and printed.
+When that message arrives back at the first Actor the time is recorded, and the average time-cost of SEND/activate is computed and printed.

 For my machine, running compiled Lispworks Mac/64, a chain of 1 Million Actors show that the average SEND/activate time is 3